turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

     * What is a method?
 How do we write methods?
     * What are parameters?
 How do we add parameters to methods?
     * What is a return value?
 How do you know what the return value of a method is?
 Do all methods have return values?

+If you are struggling a bit to answer any of these, take some time after this lesson to google or talk with a classmate.
+If you feel absolutely lost in these, set up a time to pair with a Mod2 student/mentor/instructor.